J. Jayalalithaa: Early career

 She made her debut in Tamil theatre in April 1964, when she played a sales girl in the drama named Undersecretary.
 Parthasarathy and Sandhya were the lead characters, while Jayalalitha and Cho Ramaswamy were paired together and A. R. Srinivasan was also involved.
 The play was based on the lives of middle aged couple and Jayalaithaa played character of sales girl in the drama.
 Her performance caused Parthasarathy to make her lead heroine in a drama named Malathy.
 Meanwhile, the films she had shot during her vacation in April–May 1964—Chinnada Gombe and Manushulu Mamathalu—became blockbusters.
 By end of 1965, she had become popular among film producers and directors.
 She was approached by C. V. Sridhar for her Tamil film debut as well.
 Between 1964 and 1966 she did around 35 shows of drama named Malathy and later discontinued as she became very busy in films.
-It was during the year 1964, financial debts had increased of Sandhya and she suggested her daughter make use of the increasing film offers to come her way.
+It was during the year 1964, Sandhya's financial debts had increased and she suggested her daughter make use of the increasing film offers to come her way.

 Jayalalithaa's debut in Tamil cinema was the leading role in Vennira Aadai (1965), directed by C. V. Sridhar.
-She made her debut in Telugu films as lead actress in Manushulu Mamathalu opposite Akkineni Nageswara Rao.
-Her last Telugu release was also opposite Akkineni Nageswara Rao in the film Nayakudu Vinayakudu, which was released in 1980.
-She was the first heroine to appear in skirts in Tamil films.
-She acted in one Hindi film called Izzat, with Dharmendra as her male costar in 1968.
 She starred in 28 box-office hit films with M.G.
 Ramachandran between 1965 and 1973.
-The first with M.G.R. was B.R.
+The first film with M.G.R. was B.R.
 Panthalu's Aayirathil Oruvan in 1965 and their last film together was Pattikaattu Ponnaiya in 1973.